Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Propagation and generation of -exponential tail integrability for cut-off Boltzmann

-In this section we study the propagation and creation of $L^{p}$-exponential tails.
+In this section we study the propagation and generation of $L^{p}$-exponential tails.
 The argument for the case $p\in[1,\infty)$ follows closely the standard theory used in the literature for polynomial weights.
 The reasoning for the case $p=\infty$ is novel and follows the one given in previous section.
 We divide the proof in the hard potentials $\gamma\in(0,2]$ and Maxwell molecules $\gamma=0$ cases as they are slightly different.
 For instance, as opposed to the hard potentials model, the Maxwell molecules model does not create tail only propagates it.
+We begin the section by considering the hard potentials case, one can get propagation of $L^{p}$-exponential tails for $p\in[1,\infty)$.